-Current Position: State Delegate for District 92 since 2004
+Current Position: State Delegate of District 92 since 2004

 Jeion Ward was first elected Delegate for the 92nd District in 2004.
 The 92nd District includes parts of Hampton.